Joey Meneses Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- The pitching staff for the Rays had a collective 8.7 K/9 last season, which ranked 12th in MLB.
+- The Rays pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- Rays pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in the league).
+- Rays pitchers combined to give up 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

-- Rasmussen makes his first start of the season for the Rays.

-- The 27-year-old right-hander came out of the bullpen and threw 1 2/3 scoreless innings when he last appeared Saturday, Oct.
-8 against the Cleveland Guardians.
+- The 26-year-old southpaw started and threw 4 2/3 innings when he last appeared on Wednesday, Oct.
+5 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.